-Fundraising for the Hospice began in 1999 when the four Rotary Clubs of Burlington committed a pledge of $250,000 toward developing the Hospice, kicking off the Rotary Community Hospice Project.
+Fundraising for the Hospice began in 1999 when the four Rotary Clubs of Burlington committed $250,000 toward developing the Hospice, kicking off the Rotary Community Hospice Project.
 The capital campaign goal was $1 million to build the Hospice and $600,000 for the first year’s operation.

-Burlington resident Len Carpenter donated $500,000 to the project, earning him the right to choose the name for the new Hospice.
-In the words of former Mayor MacIsaac, Mr. Carpenter was “the champion we needed to ensure the hospice would be a reality.”
-Admitting he had lived quietly and without recognition in Burlington for 47 years, the then 79-year-old Carpenter said that his experiences with a hospice in California convinced him of the importance of this end-of-life service.
+Burlington resident Len Carpenter donated $500,000 to the project.
+Len had lived quietly and without recognition in Burlington for 47 years.
+The then 79-year-old Carpenter said that his experiences with a hospice in California convinced him of the importance of this end-of-life service.

-St. Stephen United Church generously offered to lease a piece of property adjacent to its parking lot for “one dollar and a rose” a year.
-The lease is for 100 years!
+With its campaign goal within reach, the community hospice project focused on finding a home.
+St. Stephen United Church generously offered a 100-year lease on property adjacent to its parking lot for “one dollar and a rose” a year.

-Other generous donations from the community included furnishings, equipment, building materials, professional skills and various types of expertise.
-Local businesses provided an enormous variety of items.
-The Burlington Garden Committee donated landscaping to beautify the new development.
-Land development, design plans, legal representation, space planning and construction project management, to name just a few, were donated by the generous and skilled residents of Burlington.
+Other generous donations from the community and local businesses followed.
+Land development, design plans, legal representation, space planning and construction project management, to name just a few, were donated by Burlington’s generous and skilled residents.

 Our Logo